acryptos/docs.acryptos.com/README.md

 ACryptoS Vaults grow your assets (tokens) via automated Yield Farming Strategies.

-The Vaults achieved highest possible yields through
+The Vaults achieve highest possible yields through:

 1. Unparalleled creative automations

 2. Optimal compounding frequency

 3. Highly efficient gas utilisation

-ACryptoS Vaults do the heavy lifting for you.

 When you deposit into a Vault, your tokens will grow at the fastest optimized yield.